 Using my personal experience, I applied to over thirty companies in the past month.
 Yes, OVER 30.
-At first I was getting either rejection letters or just no responses at all.
+At first, I was getting either rejection letters or just no responses at all.
 I began panicking.
 Not your “nervous giggle and have a glass of wine” kind of panic ..
 I mean like, “full-fledged white girl gone mad googling how much I can make selling a kidney and how to get a refund on your entire college education because you’re clearly not going to ever go anywhere in life because you’re doomed to be a failure and realized you drank an entire bottle of Hendricks straight while watching Parks and Rec for the fourth time through” kind of panic.

 Then all of a sudden I began getting phone calls and emails from companies I had applied to asking to chat more about my background and to bring me in for interviews.
-Trust me, your time will come.
+Trust me; your time will come.
 But this brings me to my next point …

 You have to stay focused.
 It’s going to be so easy to fall into the celebratory trap of post-graduation bliss.
-Almost everyday I was getting texts from friends asking me to go out and I had to remember that just because classes were over did not mean that I was done.
+Almost every day I was getting texts from friends asking me to go out, and I had to remember that just because classes were over did not mean that I was done.
 I had interviews to schedule, thank-you notes to write and a career to start.

 Interview prep is crucial to keeping nerves under wraps and assuring the interview will go well.
-This means everything from researching the company to better understand their mission and culture, looking up the interviewers on LinkedIn to get a better idea of what they are all about and taking the time to look up sample interview questions for the position you are applying for.
+This means everything from researching the company to understand their mission and culture better, looking up the interviewers on LinkedIn to get a better idea of what they are all about and taking the time to look up sample interview questions for the position you are applying for.
 There is nothing worse than freezing up in an interview, so be comfortable with your resume, your personal value pitch, and have a good grasp of the role and company before stepping foot into the building.

 I guess the bottom line is, you can do it.
 And though it may seem overwhelming … it doesn’t have to be.
 Take a step back and organize your thoughts, days, and schedule.
-It’s okay to not have your shit together and don’t be afraid to admit that you don’t.
+It’s okay not to have your shit together and don’t be afraid to admit that you don’t.
 Reach out to friends and family for support and guidance.
 After all, everyone is rooting for you to succeed.